KrystianJachna/DiscordMusicBot/README.md

 # Discord Music Bot

-This is a simple discord bot that can be mainly used to play music in a voice channel.
+A simple Discord bot for playing music in a voice channel using the `discord.py` and `youtube-dl` libraries.

-It uses the discord.py library and the youtube-dl library to stream music from youtube.
+---

 ## Features